-The Company identifies, records and assesses all relevant risks and controls using the Internal Control System("ICS") that is part of a Munich Re group-wide harmonised control and monitoring system.
-This provides a uniform system for managing risks across all risk dimensions that both meets Group management needs and satisfies local legal and regulatory requirements.
-Risk owners at the operational level are charged with keeping the ICS current and relevant.
-A key risk report is produced quarterly and is provided to the Audit Committee who then report the key points to the Board.
-The report provides, for all risk categories, an updated view of the current risk position (including key events and quantitative changes) and compares the position with the Company risk appetite.
-In December 2012 the Risk and Capital Committee became a sub-committee of the Board and responsible for risk monitoring and control.
+A key risk report is produced quarterly and is provided to the Risk and Capital Committee who then report the key points to the Board.
+The report provides, for all risk categories, an updated view of the current risk position (including key events and quantitative changes) and compares the position with the Company's risk appetite.